- Our Kung Fu Online Courses Are Not McDojo Bull Crap

 The fact is if you train consistently, you are constantly improving and becoming better to handle the average Joe you might run into on the streets that has no martial arts skill at all or the poor people fed the McDojo lies.

-The simple truth is, the more you practice the better you will become.
+The simple truth is, that the more you practice the better you will become.
 Everyone knows that practice makes perfect (or as some say, practice makes practice) and that is exactly what we strive to achieve with our martial arts.

 If you have learned from our YouTube videos, then you will absolutely be able to learn from our Members only videos which are more extensive and even more detailed to help you in your Kung Fu journey.

-It’s one thing to memorize a technique, it’s another to know the why it works and how it works.
+It’s one thing to memorize a technique, it’s another to know why it works and how it works.
 We teach you why what we do works and we show you how it works too.

 Here is an example of what I am talking about:

-Our members actually have the entire seminar in the members area.
+Our members actually have the entire seminar in the member’s area.
 We have over 400 plus videos of pure training and counting ready for you inside, when you join…

 Here’s another example: